The Dominican Republic is Latin Caribbean life taken to a higher degree. Visit for justifiably famous beaches, hidden villages and cloud-forest treks.

 This being the Caribbean, temperatures are warm year-round.
 Mountainous places such as Jarabacoa and Constanza are considerably fresher than the rest of the country.

 The winter (November-April) is the cooler time to visit but good for trekking; expect mid to high 20s with cool nights.
 Jan to March is best for whalewatching.

 From May to July is the best to spot wildlife at Lago Enriquillo and the Laguna de Oviedo (feeding season), with large groups of flamingos visible.
 August is the active hurricane period for the Caribbean.
 September and October are the active hurricane periods for the Atlantic.

 BA flies to Santo Domingo or Punta Cana from Gatwick; Thomson flies from Manchester and Gatwick to Punta Cana and Puerto Plata.
 Flight time is around 10 hours.

-A list of car rental companies can be found at www.andri.com.do.
+Dominican republic offers many different car rental companies.
 You’ll need a sense of adventure if heading to the south-west.
 A 4WD with GPS is best if exploring (road signs are infrequent).
-Caribe Tours operates an extensive bus network.
+There extensive bus networks that make travelling easy.